COVID19 Prevention Checklist Industry Guidance

 Please note: This document may be updated as additional information and resources become available.

-Phase 2: Large Social Gatherings
+Phase 2: Large Gatherings

-Group social gatherings and large community events, such as weddings and other celebrations, bring people from multiple communities into close contact with each other and have the potential to increase COVID-19 transmission.
+Group social gatherings and large community events, such as spectator events, weddings, and other celebrations, bring people from multiple communities into close contact with each other and have the potential to increase COVID-19 transmission.
 The primary tools to control the spread of COVID-19 are to reduce exposure to respiratory droplets through physical distancing and face coverings, increase hand hygiene, and avoid shared items and common touch surfaces.
 The goals of this guidance are to protect people attending and working at the event and the local community from COVID-19 infection; and to reduce community transmission and introductions of COVID-19 into new communities.

 Specific event features to consider when planning:

 - nature of contact between participants (for example, a concert or religious event, indoors or outdoors, the layout of the venue)

 - whether the event will be attended by registered or non-registered participants

 - profession of the participants and their possible previous exposure